Prospective Doctoral Students

 • Annual Progress Reports (APRs) - progression requirement.

-Further details about module content and assessment can be found on the Graduate School Key Stages section.
+Further details about module content and assessment can be found on the Graduate School Key Stages section of our website.

 PhD by Publication